 Budgeting is in an incredibly valuable skill to pick up, and a basic understanding can go a long way.

 If you know your salary or stipend, it’s a good idea to budget to set realistic expectations for yourself.
-Or if you’re trying to negotiate a salary, it’s also a good idea – not to share your budget with employers, but to translate what a big annual salary number would look like each month.
+Or if you’re trying to negotiate an annual salary, it’s also a good idea – not to share your budget with employers, but to translate what an annual salary breaks down to each month.

 Financial Wellness @ Penn aims to empower students and provide them with the tools they need to improve their financial health and literacy.